 In the ordinary course of business the Company provides indemnification commitments to counterparties in transactions such as service arrangements, provision of maintenance services, system sales, sales of assets, licensing agreements, leasing and site usage transactions, contribution agreements, and director and officer indemnification commitments.
-These indemnification commitments require the Company to compensate the counterparties for costs and losses as a result of various events such as results of litigation claims, environmental contamination or statutory sanctions that may be suffered by a counterparty or third party as a consequence of the transaction or in limited cases, for liabilities arising from acts performed by or the negligence of the indemnified parties.
-The terms of these indemnification commitments vary based on the contract.
-Certain indemnification agreements extend for an unlimited period and generally do not provide for any limit on the maximum potential amount.
+These indemnification commitments require the Company to compensate the counterparties for costs and losses as a result of various events such as results of litigation claims, environmental contamination or statutory sanctions that may be suffered by a counterparty or third party as a consequence of the transaction or in limited cases, for liabilities arising from acts performed by or the negligence of the indemnification agreements extend for an unlimited period and generally do not provide for any limit on the maximum potential amount.
 The nature of these indemnification commitments does not permit a reasonable estimate of the aggregate potential amount that could be required to be paid.
 The Company has acquired liability insurance that provides coverage for most of the indemnification commitments described in this paragraph.